-Although some premises cases, such as so-called "slip and fall" cases, can seem simple, in many states the law favors the premises owner against claims of accidental injury by a visitor who slips or trips and falls on their property.
-Thus, in assessing a premises liability case, it is often helpful to consult with a lawyer.
+Although some premises cases, such as so-called "slip and fall" cases, may seem simple, in many states the law favors the premises owner against claims of accidental injury by a visitor who slips or trips and falls on their property.
+When assessing a premises liability case it is thus often helpful to consult with a lawyer.

 For purposes of premises liability law:

-- The term "premises" should be read broadly to include land, premises, or places of business.
+- The term "premises" includes land, premises, or places of business.

 - The term "possessor" refers to the person in possession of the premises.

-The person occupies the the land with intent to control it;
+- The person occupies the premises with intent to control them;

-The person has been in occupation of the land with intent to control it, and no other person has later occupied the land with intent to assert control; or
+- The person has occupied the premises with intent to control them, and no other person has later occupied the premises with intent to assert control; or

-If no other person is in possession and control of the land, the person is entitled to immediate occupation of the land.
+- If no other person is in possession and control of the premises, the person is entitled to immediate occupation of the premises.

-In most jurisdictions, premises liability law examines the circumstances under which a person enters land.
-The nature of the entry will significantly affect the property holder's duty to warn or protect the person against injury.
+As part of a premises liability case, in most jurisdictions it is necessary to examine the circumstances under which a person entered the land or premises where an injury occurred.
+The nature of the entry may significantly affect the property holder's duty to warn or protect the person against injury.

 Under traditional premises liability law, an injured person is classified as an invitee, a licensee, or a trespasser.
-Some jurisdictions have modified these traditional categories, or have eliminated them from the analysis of a premises liability case.
+Some jurisdictions have modified these traditional categories, or have eliminated these distinctions from the analysis of a premises liability case.

-An invitee is person who enters the premises of another in response to the invitation of premises holder, for their mutual advantage.
-For example, an invitee may enter or remain on the premises for a commercial purpose, such as to participate in a business transaction or to purchase goods.
+An invitee is a person who enters the premises of another in response to the invitation of the premises holder for their mutual advantage.
+For example, an invitee may enter the premises for a commercial purpose, such as to participate in a business transaction or to purchase goods.

 An invitation may be either express or implied.
-For example, a customer who enters a grocery store or department store is an invitee, as the retailer actively invites members of the public to enter the premises and to purchase goods while present in the premises.
+For example, as retailers actively invite members of the public to enter the premises and to purchase goods while present in the premises, a customer who enters a grocery store or department store is an invitee.

 A person in possession of premises owes a high duty of care to an invitee.
 Under typical state law, a possessor has the duty to use ordinary care to warn or otherwise protect an invitee from risks of harm from a condition on the possessor's premises if:

-In order to avoid liabiity, the possessor may have a duty to periodically inspect the premises hazards that may be encountered by invitees.
-For example, a retailer may have a duty to periodically check its floors for the presence of spilled or broken merchandise, and to make sure that products are placed securely on shelves such that they won't fall onto customers.
+In order to avoid liability, the possessor may have a duty to periodically inspect the premises for hazards that may be encountered by invitees.
+For example, a retailer should periodically check its floors for the presence of spilled or broken merchandise and should make sure that products are placed securely on shelves such that they won't fall onto customers.

 A licensee is a person who enters and remains on land with the consent of the person of control of the premises, for any purpose other than a business or commercial purpose.
 As with an invitee, permission to enter the premises may be express or implied.
-A social guest is classified as a licensee, not as an invitee.
+Although guests may speak of being invited to visit somebody's home, a social guest is classified as a licensee, not as an invitee.

-Under typical state law, the person in possession of premises is liable for any physical injury suffered by a licensee on the premises, provided that the injured person establishes the following three elemens:
+Under typical state law, the person in possession of premises is liable for any physical injury suffered by a licensee on the premises, provided that the injured person establishes the following three elements:

 The person in possession of the land knew or reasonably should have known of a hazardous condition, should have realized that the condition posed an unreasonable risk of harm to the licensee, and should have expected that the licensee would not recognize or discover the hazard;